Tuesday, 17 September 2024

 5 squadrons of hussars secure the Prussian right wing.

 The entrenchments require some explanation and definition.
 In truth, these were designed with bastion like angles to cover every approach.
 This (because I use square bases for my figures) is always difficult to represent so I find it easier to 'square off' the redoubts and give them much better fire angles: troops within have a 180 degree frontal arc measured from the back of the position.
-Whilst defending the occupying units fire separately, measuring from the redoubts nearest point and choose which unit (infantry or artillery) will defend in melee with the result applying to both; the attacker can choose which unit it wants to target with fire.
-Redoubts are hard cover.
-In front of the entrenchments the Austrians had dug wolf-pits (these were covered traps - deep holes with spikes at the bottom) which will cause disorder to attacking troops.
-The barricades in the forest (most likely abatis - which I don't have terrain pieces for, so I've used my 'temporary barricade' pieces and cheveaux-de-frise) are treated in a similar fashion but they are soft cover and have no wolf-pits.
+Redoubts give hard cover and have no flanks.
+Whilst defending the occupying units fire separately, measuring from the redoubts nearest point; a unit firing at the redoubt can choose which defending unit it wants to target with fire; in melee the defender can choose which unit (infantry or artillery) will defend but, the attacker (if he wins) can distribute any UI loss.

 Zorndorf Battle Report 2